Pros and Cons of Stucco Homes

 Stucco consists of cement, lime, and silica applied in several layers over wood or metal lath.
 Since these layers basically form a concrete shell around a house, a stucco home requires less energy to keep it cool in the summer and warm in the winter.

 Stucco can also help to reduce sound transmission.
-This is a great benefit to anyone living in a crowded neighborhood or across from a freeway interchange.
-It resists rot, mildew, and molds, and is also fire retardant In some instances stucco has saved homes from being consumed in grass and forest fires.
+This is a great benefit to anyone living in a crowded neighborhood or close to a freeway interchange.
+It resists rot, mildew, and molds, and is also fire retardant In some instances stucco has saved homes from being consumed by grass and forest fires.

-Despite the large investment it costs to place stucco on the exterior of your home, stucco will pay for itself eventually because of its easy maintenance plan and longevity.
-Stucco can last over 50 years, depending on your local climate and how well you maintain it.
+Despite the large investment required to install stucco on the exterior of your home, it will eventually pay for itself because of its easy maintenance requirement, and longevity.
+Stucco can last more than 50 years, depending on your local climate, and how well you maintain it over time.

 Disadvantages of Stucco Homes

-One of the major drawbacks of a stucco exterior is its high price tag in comparison to other types of siding, such as cement fiber or vinyl siding.
-A large portion of your expense will be spent on labor, since stucco requires several layers of installation.
+One of the major drawbacks of having a stucco exterior is its high price tag in comparison to other types of siding, such as cement fiber or vinyl siding.
+A large portion of your expense will be spent on labor since stucco requires several layers of installation.

 Lastly, stucco requires you to plan your colors ahead of time.
 Even though you can choose practically any color you want, be sure that you choose the right color the first time.
-It is possible to paint over stucco, but when you have to refinish it eventually, the paint will have to be sandblasted off to allow the new stucco to bond to the old when you go to resurface it.
+It is possible to paint over stucco, but the paint will have to be sandblasted off to allow the new stucco to bond to the old when you go to resurface it.